Sitesh-Mishra-23/Python-project/README.md

 # Fake News Headline Generator 📰

-This is a fun Python project that generates random fake news-style headlines using the `random` library and predefined lists of subjects, actions, and locations.
+This is a fun Python project which generates random fake news-style headlines using the `random` library and predefined lists of subjects, actions, and locations.
 You can choose how many headlines to generate, and even save them to a file.

 No external libraries needed – just run and enjoy the absurdity!